Antony-SS/MandelbrotLogisticEquation/README.md

-Saw a video about the Mandelbrot set and was curious as to why this set is a thing.
+Saw a video about the Mandelbrot set which piqued my curiousity.
 Did some research and figured out that it arises from a logistic equation.

 This jupyter notebook explores that a little.